awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming-med.md

 ## Streaming request<a name="streaming-med-request"></a>

-To make a streaming request, you use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) operation\.
+To make a streaming request, you use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) API\.

 ### Header frame<a name="streaming-med-header"></a>